Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 Well, it depends what you’re after.
-Surely, if you want a strong strength training session, don’t do HIIT first, but if you want some human growth hormone surging through your body before strength training to provide an extra stimulus to muscle building, then do HIIT first.
+Surely, if you want a strong strength training session, don’t do HIIT first, but if you want some human growth hormone surging through your body before strength training to give an extra stimulus to muscle-building, then do HIIT first.
 I describe this in my article, Boost Your Human Growth Hormone In 20 Minutes, which begins like this:

 “Watch Dr. Mercola and exercise physiologist Phil Campbell do a 20-minute exercise protocol that can stimulate your own production of HGH by 771%.
 HGH levels and telomere length are indicators of life span and health.”